jdbi/jdbi/README.md

 % MAVEN_ARGS="-B -fae" make install
 ```

 ## Testing

-Running `make tests` runs all unit and integration tests.
+* `make tests` builds the code and runs all unit and integration tests.
+* `make run-tests` only runs the tests.

 Some tests use Postgres and H2 databases (the tests will spin up temporary database servers as needed).
 Most modern OS (Windows, MacOS, Linux) and host architecture (x86_64, aarch64) should work.